LiskArchive/lisk-legacy-docs/administration/binary.md

 ## Utility scripts

-There are couple of command line scripts that facilitate users of lisk to perform handy operations.
+There are a couple of command line scripts that facilitate users of lisk to perform handy operations.

-All scripts are are located under `./scripts/` directory and can be executed directly by `node scripts/<file_name>`.
+All scripts are located under `./scripts/` directory and can be executed directly by `node scripts/<file_name>`.

 ### Generate Config

-This script will help you to generate unified version of configuration file for any network.
+This script will help you to generate a unified version of the configuration file for any network.
 Here is the usage of the script:

 ```bash
 Usage: node scripts/generate_config.js [options]